-Skills and experience: Mr Mize has over 36 years of experience managing commodity-based trading and processing businesses
+Mr Mize has over 36 years of experience managing commodity-based trading and processing businesses at the senior executive and board levels

-President of Conagra Foods Grain Processing Group, CEO Conagra Malt and President Cargill Worldwide Juice Group.
+He was previously the Global Chief Operating Officer of Noble Group Hong Kong, President of Conagra Foods Grain Processing Group, CEO Conagra Malt and President Cargill Worldwide Juice Group.
 Mr Mize has lived in Hong Kong, Sao Paulo and Geneva.

-Mr Mize is currently Lead Independent Director of Darling Ingredients (a company listed on NYSE) (Since February 2021) and Independent Director since May 2016). an Independent Director of Gevo Inc (a company listed on NASDQ) (since September 2011).
+Mr Mize is currently Lead Independent Director of Darling Ingredients (a company listed on NYSE) (Since February 2021) and Independent Director since May 2016), an Independent Director of Gevo Inc (a company listed on NASDQ) (since September 2011).
 He is a former director of Ceres Global (a company listed on TSX) (from September 2013 to December 2021).